Lakokille/Portfolio/Projects Presentation.md

 - **Robot 2023 – Autonomous Navigation Challenge**
   Developed a mobile robot capable of autonomous navigation and obstacle avoidance using ultrasonic sensors and Arduino.
 Focused on embedded programming, sensor integration, and iterative testing.

+- **Eco Skills Challenge 2024 – Sustainable Fertilizer Initiative**
+  Represented Polytech Orléans in a national competition focused on sustainable engineering.
+Contributed to the design of an affordable, upcycled fertilizer aimed at reducing phytosanitary infiltration into soil and waterways.
+Led the environmental impact analysis and co-presented the project to a professional jury.
+Strengthened my skills in eco-design, teamwork, and public speaking.